shabscan/quadriga/docs/logging.rst

     client.get_public_orders(book='eth_cad')

-The logging output for above would look something like this:
+The logging output from the above setup looks something like this:

 .. code-block:: console